hyrodium/ExportNURBS.jl/docs/src/index.md

 ## Notice
 This document is incomplete.
-See more infomation [test file](https://github.com/hyrodium/ExportNURBS.jl/blob/master/test/runtests.jl) or [a document of BasicBSpline.jl](https://hyrodium.github.io/BasicBSpline.jl/stable/)
+See more infomation in [test file](https://github.com/hyrodium/ExportNURBS.jl/blob/master/test/runtests.jl) or [a document of BasicBSpline.jl](https://hyrodium.github.io/BasicBSpline.jl/stable/)

 ## Examples
 ![](img/2dim.png)